MicrosoftDocs/win32/desktop-src/shell/smc-chevronexpand.md

 ---
-Description: The user has clicked a chevron to expand the item specified by the accompanying SMDATA structure.
+description: The user has clicked a chevron to expand the item specified by the accompanying SMDATA structure.
 title: SMC_CHEVRONEXPAND message (Shobjidl.h)
 ms.topic: reference
 ms.date: 05/31/2018